qorix-group/process_description/process/folder_templates/features/feature_name/architecture/chklst_arc_inspection.rst

       - Is an upper estimation of the required resources (RAM, ROM, non volatile memory, communication) available and documented?

         Note: see ISO 26262-6, 7.4.11
       - manual
       -
       -
+      -
+      -
+    * - ARC_04_03
+      - Are the the scheduling properties for the component defined and documented?

+        Note: see ISO 26262-6, 7.4.3
+      - manual
+      -
+      -